The Dehn twist coefficient for big and small mapping class groups: Introduction

 \subsection{Application: detecting irrational rotation behavior}

 Bestvina-Fanoni-Tao consider a subset of big mapping classes called tame and speculate that tame mapping classes are made up of particular kinds of pieces \cite[Conjecture~B]{BFT}.
-One such piece, a mapping class with `irrational rotation behavior', is discussed by example: the irrational rotation of the sphere with a Cantor set removed, which is a version of the map we use for the proof of Theorem~\ref{thm:allofR}\eqref{it:a}.
-In Section~\ref{sec:tameness}, we use the DTC to propose a definition of irrational rotation behavior.
-In particular, we define a rotation number (valued in $\R/\Z$) for mapping classes that fix some point, some isolated planar end, or some boundary, and we say such a mapping class has \emph{irrational rotation behavior} if the rotation number is irrational.
-We show that wagon wheel maps---the new example of a big mapping class in this paper, built for the proof of Theorem~\ref{thm:allofR}\eqref{it:b}---and variants thereof are other examples of irrational rotation behavior as we define it; see Proposition \ref{prop:irrbehforwagonwheels}.
+One such piece, a mapping class with `irrational rotation behavior', is discussed by example: the irrational rotation of the sphere with a Cantor set removed.
+In Section~\ref{sec:tameness}, we use the DTC to propose a definition of irrational rotation behavior. {In particular, we define a rotation number (valued in $\R/\Z$) for mapping classes that fix some isolated planar end, or some boundary, and for diffeomorphisms which fix a point.} We say such a mapping class or diffeomorphism has \emph{irrational rotation behavior} if the rotation number is irrational.
+We show that wagon wheel maps---the new example of a big mapping class in this paper---are examples of irrational rotation behavior as we define it; see Proposition~\ref{prop:irrbehforwagonwheels}.

 We also show that our proposed definition of irrational rotation behavior is such that the irrational rotations on the sphere without a Cantor set (and a natural choice of fixed point) and its variants are also all examples with irrational rotation behavior; see Proposition \ref{prop:irrbehforirrarots}.
 In fact, as one would expect, the irrational rotations constructed from a homeomorphism of the circle with rotation number $r\in \R/\Z\setminus \Q/\Z$ have rotation number $r$.